San Carlos, Pangasinan: Giant mango pie

 On April 26, 2011, 86 barangays in San Carlos baked a 100-square-meter mango pie — filling a gymnasium and setting the largest mango pie world record (400 sqm na mango pie, iniluto sa San Carlos City).
 Natives used 400 trays of mango pies (10 kilos each, P 400,000, in a 100-square-meter table and shared by more than 1,200).
 It highlighted San Carlos City's Mango-Bamboo Festival 2011.

 Transportation

-Bus companies with service to and from Manila include Five Star Bus Company, Dagupan Bus Company, Fermina Express, Pangasinan Solid North Transit, Inc., and First North Luzon Transit.
+Bus companies with service to and from Manila include Five Star Bus Company, Solid North Transit, Inc., Dagupan Bus Company, and First North Luzon Transit.

 Jeepneys are available for commuters to its neighboring towns, like Calasiao and Malasiqui.
 Tricycles are available for commuters to barrios and barangays.

 Education

 The San Carlos City Schools Division Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.
 There are four schools district offices under this division office, namely: District I, District II, District III, and District IV.